 For some perspective, calculate the number of new vs. returning customers that buy from you each month.
 Can you afford to lose 70 percent of them due to poor or minimal reviews?

+Monitor and respond to all reviews.
 As long as you’re offering a quality customer experience, you shouldn’t be afraid of reviews.
 Companies with good reviews and good engagement with the community also tend to get more backlinks, so all of these factors can work together to boost your site’s online visibility.

 Utilize Structured Data for More Traffic